 B-12 (cyanocobalamin) deficiencies have not been produced experimentally in horses

-Vitamin C – not a requirement in horses as they produce enough vitamin C in the liver.
+Vitamin C – is not a requirement in horses as they produce enough vitamin C in the liver.

 Minerals are elements (see the periodic table of elements, also known as atoms) required by horses to perform necessary functions in the body.
 For example, iron is needed to attach oxygen to the hemoglobin protein within the red blood cell.
 Minerals cannot be made by the horse and therefore they are considered essential for life and are consumed in the food they eat.
 The 5 major minerals in humans are calcium, phosphorus, potassium, sodium and magnesium.
 The remaining minerals are called trace elements and include sulfur, iron, chlorine, cobalt, copper, zinc, manganese, molybdenum, iodine and selenium.

-Calcium (Ca) and phosphorus (P) are essential in bone formation especially in young growing horses.
+Calcium (Ca) and phosphorus (P) are essential in bone formation, especially in young growing horses.
 While a deficiency in calcium is almost impossible except in extreme cases, phosphorus deficiency can cause a series of problems.
 Remember ATP in the mitochondria?
 The “P” in ATP is phosphorus.
 On the flip side, too much phosphorus actually prevents the absorption of calcium and will cause soft bones (rickets).
 This is why dicalcium phosphate is added to all grain mixes because all grains, especially wheat bran, are high in phosphorus.
 This was called “Miller’s Disease” a long time ago when horses were fed the byproducts of the milling industry.
-Today, wheat byproducts are still fed to horses but because dicalcium phosphate is also added, the disease called Nutritional Secondary Hyperparathyroidism (big head disease, brain disease, miller’s disease), a nutritionally caused calcium deficiency, is avoided.
+Today, wheat byproducts are still fed to horses but because dicalcium phosphate is also added, the disease called Nutritional Secondary Hyperparathyroidism (big head disease, brain disease, miller’s disease), a nutritionally caused calcium deficiency is avoided.

 Magnesium (Mg) is often added by horse owners to calm their horses.
 A deficiency will cause hyper-irritability, tetany, glazed eyes and collapse so it makes sense to add magnesium to calm the excitable horse.
 However, the primary cause of magnesium deficiency is the blocked absorption of it caused by excessive feeding of calcium or phosphorus.
-So if horses are being fed excessive phosphorus from wheat bran and wheat middlings and then more calcium and phosphorus is being added in dicalcium phosphate to counter the high phosphorus, then it would be logical that the horse will become deficient in magnesium.
+So if horses are being fed excessive phosphorus from wheat bran and wheat middlings and then more calcium and phosphorus are being added in dicalcium phosphate to counter the high phosphorus, then it would be logical that the horse will become deficient in magnesium.
 Interesting… This would be an argument to avoid feeding grains with their high phosphorus content plus the added dicalcium phosphate rather than adding magnesium.
 Maybe this is the primary reason why removing grain from the diet causes horses to settle down quickly.

 Potassium (K) – A deficiency in this element is not common in horses but an excess caused by a genetic mutation in Quarter Horses will produce muscle weakness called hyperkalemic periodic paralysis (HYPP).

 Sodium (Na) and chloride (Cl) (salt – NaCl) – These elements are everywhere and are necessary for life in all systems within the horse’s body.
 This is why it is offered free choice to horses.
-I have rarely seen deficiencies but on occasion I have seen a horse over eat salt devouring a salt block in little time.
+I have rarely seen deficiencies but on occasion, I have seen a horse over-eat salt devouring a salt block in little time.
 This causes the horse to drink large amounts of water and urinate a flood of water.
-I call this kidney medullary washout requiring the normal kidney gradient to be reestablished.
+I call this kidney medullary washout requiring the normal kidney gradient to be re-established.

 Iodine (I) – Too much or too little iodine in the diet will cause goiter, a term used to describe an enlarged thyroid gland.
-A third cause of goiter has an unknown cause (idiopathic).
+The third cause of goiter has an unknown cause (idiopathic).
 In all cases I have seen there is usually being fed a supplement with seaweed, specifically kelp which is high in iodine.
-Removing this supplement reduces the goiter to a normal size.
+Removing this supplement reduces the goiter to normal size.
 The horse shows no ill effects from a deficiency or an excess of iodine.

 Iron (Fe) – The information about iron is extrapolated from humans and other animals and is presumed to be the same.
 Iron is conserved by the horse with very little loss with the exception of severe bleeding.
 This is called efficient conservation and because of this, iron is only absorbed when needed.
-A deficiency in iron is call anemia which leads to exercise intolerance.
+A deficiency in iron is called anemia which leads to exercise intolerance.
 Excess iron supplementation (injected, fed or in the environment) can become lethal by replacing other minerals and causing tissue weakness (hemochromatosis, liver disease, diabetes).
-Older horses may have higher levels of iron due to chronic storing of excess iron.
+Older horses may have higher levels of iron due to the chronic storing of excess iron.
 There is a blood test to determine iron levels in the horse.